sebkur/github-cli/README.md

 ## Build and run

 Java 8 is required because we use lambda expressions here and there.
-Also gradle is needed for building the project.
+Also Gradle is needed for building the project.

 Build the project like this: